smwesten-usgs/swb/webpages/Irrigation_module/swb_irrigation_module_docs.md

 4. DUAL COEFFICIENT UNDER NONSTANDARD CONDITIONS
 -----------------------

 The last option for application of the FAO-56 methodology uses the dual-coefficient approach discussed in the last section.
-Further, this option **disables** the Thornethwaite-Mather soil moisture retention tables and **enables** the reduction of crop evaportanspiration due to water stress.
+Further, this option **disables** the Thornthwaite-Mather soil moisture retention tables and **enables** the reduction of crop evaportanspiration due to water stress.

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7.png)